Who We Are

 Chris was featured on the Together As One JB Podcast in April 2020:

 And was a guest on WMKV's Outdoor Life podcast with Carol Mundy in June 2021:

 In 2021, The Common Orchard Project was been adopted by Green Umbrella as an "accelerator project."
-Chris Smyth continues to serve as the director of the project as it incubates within Green Umbrella and will plant more orchards each year thanks to Giving Grove’s support.
+Chris Smyth continues to serve as the director of the project as it incubates within Green Umbrella and will plant more orchards every year!